markup-design/manager/README.md

 # Manager
-This will guide you through setting up XAMPP and forking this repo to the correct folder to open it up in your browser to view it.
+This will guide you through setting up XAMPP and forking this repository to the correct folder to open it up in your browser to view it.
+Don't worry, these terms will make sense in just a few steps below!

 # Setup
 0. Create Github account.